Shogunkayo/PES_Notes/Computer Networks/201-Principles of Network Applications.md

 Socket  => IP address + Port number
 To identify the receiving process, the address of the host and an identifier that specifies the receiving process in the destination host need to be specified.
 The host is identified by its IP address.
 An IP address is a 32-bit quantity.
 The sending process must also identify the receiving process running in the host.
 A destination port number serves this purpose.
 Popular applications have been assigned specific port numbers.
-- Web server is identified by port number 80
+- Web server is identified by port number 80 (HTTP)
 - A mail server process using SMTP (Simple Mail Transfer Protocol) is identified by port number 25
+- HTTPS uses port 443

 # Transport Services
 ---